jdcloudcom/en/documentation/Management/Log-Service/Introduction/ResourceLog/MySQLLog.md

 ## MySQL Log
 ### Introduction
 Now, the MySQL log type for access of Log Service is the **Audit Log**.
+As for the retrieval span of log audit by MySQL, 7 days are supported at most.

 ### Field Description
 Log Field | Log Description | Log Type